 Select the Creatomate -> Url in the Slideshow Video field to update the record with it.
 When done, click Continue:

-Last but not least, click Test action to make sure Zapier is able to update the Airtable record with our slideshow video.
+Last but not least, click Test step to make sure Zapier is able to update the Airtable record with our slideshow video.
 My Airtable table shows that the video has been successfully uploaded:

 Once you're happy with your workflow, click Publish Zap to activate it.